TNguyen1228/web-project-2023/README.md

    `pip install mysql-connector-python`

 # Running
-- On terminal, you need to locate to the file contain first using `cd` command `uvicorn action:app --reload`
+- On terminal, you need to locate to the file contain first using `cd` command, after that run the follow code:
+  `uvicorn action:app --reload`
+- Open browser and run [(127.0.0.1:8000)]